tiger40490/repo1/msff/_readme.txt

 After some time, we can rename this branch (to "b2b") or directory, but I feel no need.

+Nov 2023: Many inactive msff files were moved to repsc to reduce the hazard of sending Out non-ascii files Out of company PC

+MSFF files can move between repsc and repo1.
+They are officially mastered in github.
+They are frequently accessed on the go.

 --spreadsheet as alternative to the difficult tables in wordpress?
 Option: google docs -- blocked in some cases
 Option: drop box